Young woman holding phone taking selfie against teal background

 Much like web browsing, checking your emails (both sending and receiving) uses up some mobile data, but how much depends on whether there are images and attachments in the emails.
 Sending or receiving an email could use around 0.5MB per email, which is not much at all – so unless you’re sending and receiving multiple emails with large attachments each day, standard email usage will not use much data.

-How much data does social media use?
+How much mobile data does social media use?

 This is much harder to determine as different social media apps will have different usage needs.
 Typically, images and videos will drain the most data, so that means apps like Instagram, TikTok, and Facebook will generally have higher data needs than those of Twitter, Snapchat, and Uber, which tend to have more text mixed with images and video.